 Length: 2 pages

-This bill was introduced on June 29, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 29, 2016, in a previous session of Congress, but it did not receive a vote.

 Jun 29, 2016

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 3120 (114th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number S. 3120.
 This is the one from the 114th Congress.